Suchismita-Deb/Suchismita-Deb.github.io/content/post/BehavoiralLeadershipInterview/Learning/Important.md

 Think in this space with the role, core skills and the purpose.

+> Hi, I am Suchismita working as a Java Developer for the past 3 years where I have the opportunity to work on various projects.
+>
+> I have worked with Java Lts version and Spring Boot framework that helps teh development with rapid development using the REST microservice.
+>
+> In the messaging system I got the chance to work in Kafka event driven architecture its the best in streaming system with high throughput structure.
+>
+> In the version control and collaboration I have used Bitbucket where all the pr and code review stuff happens.
+In CI CD I have used jenkins and for the code review, code quality, code coverage code standard I have used SonarQube.

+I can see the position needs microservice and spring and rest api and I have hands on knowledge for the role.
+I believe I am a great fit for the role to exhibit my knowledge.

 ### What is your greatest accomplishment?
 Dynamic Example.
 Think in terms of core skills and purpose.